HDFGroup/hsds/docs/design/obj_store_schema.md

 1. The schema should be able to represent traditional HDF5 files at a high level of fidelity
 2. The schema should not introduce any performance barriers in the design of hsds
-3. The schema should result in a cost-effective system (both in terms of overall storage size and request api pricing)
+3. The schema should result in a cost-effective system for public cloud implementations (both in terms of overall storage size and request api pricing)
 4. The schema should be adaptable to other object storage systems (e.g. OpenStack/Swift)
 5. The schema should be usable with other services or applications that desire to represent the HDF5 data model as a set of storage objects

+### Object Storage

+This section will provide some over context regarding object storage system.

-### Object storage background
+#### Object storage background

+An object storage is a storage architecture that manages data as objects rather than files, or blocks.

+Compared to other storage technologies object storage has the advantages of:

+1. Scalability - It's easier to build out large storage solutions (.e.g AWS S3 manages trillions of objects)
+2. Throughput - Potentially greater aggregate throughput (scales with the number of storage nodes)
+3. Reliability - Objects are automatically replicated to avoid potential data loss
+4. Cost-effective - easier to scale out.
+Vendors like AWS provide low-cost, pay-as-you go services

-The target object storage system for the object storage schema is AWS Simple Storage Service (AWS S3), but in general the schema should be adaptable to other object data stores such as Google Cloud Storage, Ceph, or OpenStack/Swift.
+The target object storage system for the object storage schema is AWS Simple Storage Service (AWS S3), but in general the schema should be adaptable to other object storage systems such as Google Cloud Storage, Ceph, or OpenStack/Swift.

-All these storage systems share some common properties:
+Object storage systems share some common properties:

 1. Objects stored in the system are identified by a key (a string value)
+2. The object storage system maintains metadata about each object (see next section)
-2. They are not natively POSIX complient (e.g. there is no way to append to a storage object)
+3. They are not natively POSIX complient (e.g. there is no way to append to a storage object)
-3. Objects are transparently (to the client) replicated in multiple storage devices for redundancy
+4. Objects are transparently (to the client) replicated in multiple storage devices for redundancy
-4. Latency is high compared to storage on local disk, but aggregate throughput is potentially much higher
+5. Latency is high compared to storage on local disk, but aggregate throughput is potentially much higher
-5. Keys and Objects live in a "bucket".
+6. Keys and Objects live in a "bucket".
 Permissions to access objects are defined at the bucket level

+#### Object Metadata

+In an object storage system each object has data, a key, and metadata (a set of properties that pertain to the object).
+The metadata can be system or user defined.
+The later is typically limited to a fairly small size (2KB in the case of AWS S3).

+For the purposes of this document that following metadata properties (as defined for AWS S3) are relevant to the schema design:

+1. Content-Length - the size of the object in bytes
+2. Content-MD5 - a checksum of the object data
+3. Last-Modified - the time at which the object was last modified (or created, whichever is later)

+In addition, the object storage schema will use define some custom metadata properties such as Compression-State for chunk objects.

-### Object Storage system assumptions
+#### Object Storage system assumptions

 The following constraints and assumptions are given as the basis of the schema design (some of which may need to be re-evaluated for use in non-S3 systems):